- 07 Jul 2022

 In many cases, you may want to share information between records of different kinds.
 For example, a base that manages tasks might have an “Employee directory” table that contains the names of employees but also their job titles, departments, and contact information.If you want to link each task to the employees working on it, and then share information between those task and employee records, you’ll need two tables to hold these two different types of information.

 However, when you want to share information between records of the same kind, you can create a linked relationship within a single table.
 As mentioned earlier, you’d find yourself using this method to associate expenses in the same table with one another.
 You could then use a lookup field to display those associated with the linked expenses, use a rollup field to calculate the sum or average of all the linked values, or a count field to simply count them all.
-If none of that gets the job done, you can always lean on for more options.
+If none of that gets the job done, you can always lean on formula fields for more options.

 You want to create a dependent relationship between two records of the same kind.

 Sometimes, you may want to create a link between two records of the same kind to represent a dependent relationship between them.
 In this case, the link you create doesn’t have the primary purpose of sharing information between records.
 Instead, the existence of the relationship serves as the primary purpose.